Research in Human Development and Family Science

 • Co-Meghan Dove, Ph.D., CFLE

 Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of children as they grow--particularly as these contexts relate to their educational outcomes.
+Generally, she studies and incorporates into her teaching the importance of recognizing the ways that marginalization of people impedes optimal development and how this can be recognized and addressed.
 Recently, she has also written, presented and taught about the effect and implications of new technologies on family members and their development.
 Additionally, she frequently presents on the design of online service-learning courses.

 Effects of economic stress and race on children/adolescents via family process pathways, the effects of electronic communication on the well-being of military youth, and the pedagogical effects of a universal, department-wide writing rubric.